How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 The divorce record you are seeking could be in any one of our four archives depending on the court it went through.
 Court records from the upper half of the North Island will be held in our Auckland archive, those from the lower half of the North Island and Marlborough and Nelson will be in our Wellington archive while Canterbury and the West Coast will be in Christchurch and Otago and Southland in Dunedin.
-The location of each record is included in its Archway listing.
+The location of each record is included in its listing on Collections search.

 Auckland Supreme Court

 Divorce Registers 1927-1981 [BBAE 4447]